Free Software

-Filters for Black and White Photography
+Filters in Black and White Photography

 Purpose of Using Filters

-Color Filters allow the black and white photographer to exercise some selective control over tone values.
-To this extent, they can be an important tool in helping photographers realize their creative vision; to put on film what they see in their minds eye.
-At times, the use of filters are almost mandated by the limitations of the medium.
+Color filters allow the black and white photographer to exercise some selective control over tone values.
+To this extent they can be an important tool in helping photographers realize their creative vision; to put on film what they see in their minds' eye.
+At times the use of filters are almost mandated by the limitations of the medium.
 For example, film users quickly learn that, despite being called "panchromatic", film is extra sensitive to (i.e., overexposes) the blue and ultraviolet (UV) light in skies resulting in the dreaded "white sky" effect.
 A filter may be needed to compensate for this bias.

 How Filters Affect Tone Values